APAM NEWS

 2014 Asphalt Paving Awards-Submit Your Nominations

-It's time !
+It's time!
 Deadlines for 2014 Asphalt Paving Awards nominations are fast approaching.
 Start thinking of those projects that you have completed or will complete by the project deadlines and nominate them for an award.
 The APAM/MDOT Nomination Forms are available on the APAM website home page, right hand side under the APAM Events and Happenings Box. or you can click on the link above!

-Be sure to save Thursday, December 11, 2014 and plan to attend the Awards Banquet at the Kellogg Hotel and Conference Center in East Lansing.
+Thursday, December 11, 2014 and plan to attend the Awards Banquet at the Kellogg Hotel and Conference Center in East Lansing.

 Deadlines for 2014 Project Submittal: